Signed in as:

 Peer Support is giving and receiving help founded on the key principles of respect, shared responsibility, and mutual agreement of what is helpful.
 (Mead et al, 2001).

 Our peers are front line workers, supervisors, and chiefs.
-They are in law enforcement, the fire service, corrections, dispatch and hospitals.
+They are in law enforcement, fire service, corrections, dispatch and hospitals.
 We know the job because we do the job.

 Peer Support is designed to allow individuals to connect through direct conversation by sharing relevant experience and knowledge.
 Peer Supporters are trained to actively listen and assist with navigating available resources including the mental health system, counseling services, financial services, and clergy who support first responders.
 Peer Supporters are also the first to know about local training related to mental health and resilience.